wenjie015/wenjie015.github.io/_pages/cv.md

 	+ Journal of Energy Storage
 	+ Journal of The Electrochemical Society
 	+ Measurement
+	+ Journal of Traffic and Transportation Engineering (English Edition)
  	+ Heliyon
 	+ IET Control Theory & Applications
 	+ Scientific Reports